Welcome to the home of the KRLA Beat

 What was The Beat all about?

-During its four-year run The Beat was an invaluable source of information about the changing music scene of the 1960s, featuring exclusive interviews with singers, musicians, and producers as well as concert updates and record reviews.
+The Beat featured exclusive interviews with singers, musicians, and producers as well as concert updates and record reviews.
 Columnists included Tony Barrow, the Beatles' publicist, and Derek Taylor, former assistant to Brian Epstein.

 To read about The Beat's history, hear a sample of KRLA airchecks, or explore individual issues, click any tab at the top of the page.
 If you run into any problems, please contact the webmaster for assistance.
-Issues are listed in chronological order.
+Archive issues are listed in chronological order.